 Divide the cards into the Door deck and the Treasure deck.
 Shuffle both decks.
 Deal four cards from each deck to each player.
-Place the rest of the cards in the appropriate spaces on the gameboard.
+Place the rest of the cards, and the Food Tokens, in the appropriate spaces on the gameboard.